🇨🇳 China AI

 Technical Breakdown: What the Ascend 950DT Offers

-Despite these innovations, Huawei face severe physical manufacturing limits.
+Despite these engineering breakthroughs, Huawei faces severe physical manufacturing limits.
 While NVIDIA's next-generation Blackwell and Rubin chips are manufactured on TSMC's ultra-advanced 4nm and 3nm nodes (with 2nm on the horizon), domestic Chinese fabrication is largely stuck at the 7nm node due to import restrictions on EUV (Extreme Ultraviolet) lithography machines.
+To achieve the 720 TFLOPS performance target on a 7nm node, Huawei's partners must use multi-patterning techniques (SAQP) on older DUV (Deep Ultraviolet) scanners.
+This process leads to lower yields, higher fabrication costs, and physically larger silicon dies.

 Huawei is doing an incredible job under severe constraints.
 While the Ascend 950DT won't match NVIDIA's upcoming Rubin GPU in raw density, it represents a 'good enough' threshold.
 For domestic Chinese companies, the choice is simple: run on Huawei chips, or don't run AI at all.
 This forced adoption is creating a robust domestic software ecosystem that will only make Huawei's hardware better over time.